rust-lang/rfcs/text/3529-cargo-path-bases.md

 `Cargo.toml`, they can instead specify it once in a `config.toml` as a path base, then use that path base in each of their `path` dependencies.

-Cargo can also provide built-in base paths, for example `workspace` to point to the root directory of the workspace.
+Cargo will also provide built-in base paths, for example `workspace` to point to the root directory of the workspace.
 This allows workspace members to reference each other without first needing to `../` their way back to the workspace root.